 - apply for mentorship under your editing organisation’s mentorship program; bearing in mind ‘mentoring’ is not teaching or training, but providing guidance and professional support, particularly about issues you have identified

-- if you live in Australia, you can study for and undertake IPEd’s biennial examination which will augment your editing knowledge and, if you pass, qualify you as an Accredited Editor which will give you further credibility
+- if you live in Australia, study for and undertake IPEd’s biennial examination which will augment your editing knowledge and, if you pass, qualify you as an Accredited Editor which will give you further credibility

 - apply for to join editors’ networks on social media; e.g. Secret Editors Group (SEB) Facebook group, a network of professional editors.